klaviyo/ruby-klaviyo/README.md

   sort: 'desc'
 )

-# get a batched timeline of a single metric with the default kwargs for a metric in a separate Klaviyo account
+# get a batched timeline of a single metric with the default kwargs using a different api key
 Klaviyo::Metrics.get_metric_timeline(
   'METRIC_ID',
   since: nil,